 Abrahamic Covenant was the result of Abram's faith which was declared "righteous," and God changes Abram's name ("father is exalted")

 to Abraham ("father of multitude") (Gen 17:5).

-Abraham is considered a great example of faith
+Abraham is considered a great example of faith (Rom 4:1-3;

 because he trusted the divine promises which he personally saw only partially fulfilled.
 Because of Abraham's trust of the unseen,